TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Method for new kinematic measurements

 \subsection{Selection of clean stellar libraries}

-KM25 discussed extensively the importance of using clean stellar templates and showed that the usage of defective templates can introduce bias in the kinematics measurements.
-Therefore, we have created two clean stellar libraries-- Indo-Us and MILES using the list of clean stars provided in KM25.
+KM25 extensively discussed the importance of using clean stellar templates and showed that the usage of defective templates can introduce bias in the kinematics measurements.
+Therefore, we created two clean stellar libraries, Indo-Us and MILES, using the list of clean stars provided by KM25.
 Some of the stars in these lists also contain defects in several wavelength regions, and KM25 further flagged these stars with the information of the problematic wavelength range.
 We checked for the presence of these defective regions in the clean templates within the wavelength range of 3600-6000 \AA.
-If defects are present, we also excluded these spectra from the clean library.
+When defects were present, we also excluded these spectra from the clean library.
 We used the clean Indo-US and MILES library for all the kinematics measurements and systematic tests.
-The final clean Indo-US and MILES libraries contain 802 and 789 templates, respectively.
+The final clean Indo-US and MILES libraries contained 802 and 789 templates, respectively.

 We initially also considered using the Xshooter stellar library.
-However, more than 50\% of the clean star templates in this library have been flagged beyond 5300 \AA\ due to artifacts around the dichroic separating the UVB from the visible wavelength range, while for most galaxies we have to fit up to 6000 \AA\ at rest-frame.
+More than 50\% of the clean star templates in this library were flagged beyond 5300 \AA\ because of artifacts around the dichroic that separates the UVB from the visible wavelength range, however, while for most galaxies, we had to fit up to 6000 \AA\ at rest-frame.
 As the clean Xshooter library has to be downsized significantly beyond 5300 \AA, we decided not to use this library in this project.